Revadike/epicgames-freebies-claimer/README.md

 ## Installation

-1. Download/clone repo using `git clone https://github.com/Revadike/epicgames-freebies-claimer`
+1. Clone repo using `git clone https://github.com/Revadike/epicgames-freebies-claimer` or [download zip](https://github.com/Revadike/epicgames-freebies-claimer/archive/master.zip)
-2. Run `npm install`
+2. Run `npm install` in the project directory

-You can also make this run automatically using github actions.
+You can also run this automatically using github actions.
 Why?
 Because you don't wan't to run your computer 24/7 just to get free games.

 To run this using github actions, go to [maximousblk/get-epic-freebies](https://github.com/maximousblk/get-epic-freebies) and follow the instructions.

 ## Running

-### Run using arguments
+### Using arguments

 - Run `npm start USERNAME PASSWORD 0|1 2FA_SECRET`

-` 0|1 ` - If you want it to remember the last session, use `1` otherwise `0`
+`0|1` - If you want it to remember the last session, use `1` otherwise `0`

-### Run using config file
+### Using config file

 - Edit `config.json` to include your EpicGames credentials and options.